ThatH4tGuy/linkshell-dump/README.md

 ### What it is
 **linkshell-dump** queries the FFXIV Lodestone server to search and dump link shells.
 Consider it more as a proof-of-concept then a finished tool.
-Also keep in mind that excessive searches can cause some strees to the Lodestone servers which SE probably won't appreciate.
-So be careful and don't overuse it.
+Also keep in mind that excessive searches can cause some serious stress to the Lodestone servers which SE probably won't appreciate.
+So be sane and don't overuse it.
 The more specific your search term is, the less stress it causes for the server.

 ### Installation